shriyagumber/csci596/README.md

 # CSCI596
 For the final project of CSCI596-
-Visualizing the molecular dynamics of C-defect modified 2D- graphitic Carbon Nitride simulated using machine learning force field.
+1. Visualizing the molecular dynamics of C-defect modified 2D- graphitic Carbon Nitride simulated using machine learning force field.
+2. Improvement of machine learning force field using experimental data- A proposal

 # Classical v/s Machine Learning Force Fields (MLFF)